Ephigenia/notable-cli/README.md

 ### Open

-Notes can be opened piping the output of `notable-cli list` to your favorite editor or by using the `--editor` option which opens the editor.
+Notes can be opened by piping the output of `notable-cli list` to your favorite editor or by using the `--editor` option which opens the editor.

     notable-cli list | xargs $EDITOR